dennisXZX/devops-notes/Docker.md

 `docker stop CONTAINER_NAME` tell a running container to shut itself down (give the process a chance to do some clean up work)

+`docker image rm CONTAINER_NAME` to remove an image

 `docker kill CONTAINER_NAME` kill a running container right away

 `docker system prune` remove all stopped containers, dangling images and build cache

 `docker logs CONTAINER_NAME` show all the logs emitted by a container

-`docker exec -it CONTAINER_NAME sh` get into the shell of the container
+`docker exec -it CONTAINER_NAME sh` get into the shell of the container, you can exit the container by using `Ctrl P + Q` but keep the container running.
+Typing `exit` inside the container would also stop the container.

 `docker exec -it CONTAINER_NAME command` to run a command inside a container